mmmeyers/meowbox/NOTES.md

   - Item must have title, description, and size (DONE)

   ** NEED TO FIGURE OUT HOW TO DISPLAY ERROR MESSAGES FOR ITEMS (DONE)

+SEPT 27:

+When a user comes to the subscription page and wants to sign up, they get the Devise form to do so, and once it is submitted, they become a visitor.

+Then, in order to become a subscriber, they fill in another form with their password.

+I need to build a mailer that sends an email for them to confirm and set up a password.
+Where will this link to on the site?

+The email sends, so user is confirmed.
+But the redirect is to the /users/sign_in page, which is a normal login page.
+I need it to redirect to a set up your password page.

+OCT 4:

+We need maybe an if statement to go on the subscriptions show page.
+If user is already signed up, then they should be redirected to a form to actually sign up for that subscription If user is not signed up, they should be redirected to the sign up page (as it currently stands)

+What is the difference between a user who has signed up but hasn't subscribed, and a user who has already subscribed, and a user who hasn't done either?
+We have 3 types of users right now:

+0: has not signed up yet
+1: has signed up but not subscribed
+2: has subscribed

 class User < ActiveRecord::Base